danjbrown/angular2-webpack/README.md

 * Provides examples of Karma/Jasmine tests and skeleton test files for all components.
 * Includes working examples of routing, shared services, event emitters and filters.
 * Uses webpack-dev-server which builds and reloads the app in the browser when a change is detected, making development faster.
-* Include support for yarn, which pins down exact installed versions.
-Migrated this after some conflicts with TypeScript and an associated loader package.
+* NEW support for yarn, which pins down exact installed versions and can be faster than npm because it creates a cached copy of packages.

-## Using yarn
+## Installing the app with yarn

 First install yarn
 ```